mymaloney/PokemonTypeCalculator/readme.md

 	fire, water, grass, normal,

-Once you're done with inputting your chart, you can run the calculator by running the following line in command line.
+Once you're done with inputting your chart, you can run the attack calculator by running the following line in command line.

+	python attack.py

+Likewise, you can run the defense calculator by running

-	python typecalc.py
+	python defend.py

 Alternatively, you may run the program without first inputting your own type chart.
 If you do, the default gen 9 type chart will be used instead.